Transfer operator for the Gauss' continued fraction map. I. Structure of the eigenvalues and trace formulas: The main recurrence

 \subsection{The main recurrence}

 As before, let $\X\in\mathbb{N}$.
 Let us define

-and then the functions $V^{(v)}(\X)$, $u^{(v)}(\X,z)$ recurrently by
+and then the functions $W_{v}(\X)$, $u_{v}(\X,z)$ recurrently by

-This recursion is the core idea of this work: for the unknown function $u^{(v)}(\X,z)$ we have two terms rather than three, since the last sum is delayed.
-Also, it turns out that $V^{(0)}$ is the dominant contributor in the asymptotics of $\lambda_{n}$.
+This recursion is the core idea of our first method: for the unknown function $u_{v}(\X,z)$ we have two terms rather than three, since the last sum is delayed.
+Also, it turns out that $W_{0}$ is the dominant contributor in the asymptotics of $\lambda_{n}$.
 This recursion works as follows.
-If we have already determined $V^{(r)}$ and $u^{(r)}$ for $r\leq v-1$, the above identity allows to uniquely determine $g$-coefficients of $u^{(v)}$, except the $\X$th coefficient, which can be defined arbitrarily; we set it to be equal to $0$.
-This recursion also yields the unique value for $V^{(v)}$, as we will soon see. \\
+If we have already determined $W_{r}$ and $u_{r}$ for $r\leq v-1$, the above identity allows to uniquely determine $g$-coefficients of $u_{v}$, except for the $\X$th coefficient, which can be defined (almost) arbitraril, as far as a sum over $\X$th coefficients of all the functions $u_{\ell}$, $\ell\geq 0$, absolutely converges.
+In our case, we set this $\X$th $g$-coefficient for $\ell\geq 1$ to be equal to $0$.
+This recursion also yields the unique value for $W_{v}$, as we will soon see. \\

-To see clearer the main idea of this paper, multiply the identity (\ref{main}) by $\phi^{-2\X(v+1)}$, and sum over $v\geq 0$.
+To see clearer the main idea of this first approach, multiply the identity (\ref{main}) by $\phi^{-2\X}$, and sum over $v\geq 0$.
 If we put

 we obtain the avatar of the initial functional equation

 We will soon show that